yext/search-ui-react/docs/search-ui-react.filtersearchprops.searchonselect.md

 ## FilterSearchProps.searchOnSelect property

+> Warning: This API is now obsolete.
+>
+> Use the `onSelect` prop instead.
+>

 Whether to trigger a search when an option is selected.
-Defaults to false.
+Defaults to true.

 <b>Signature:</b>